-- Fold the dry ingredients into the egg mixture, being careful not to deflate the egg mixture by stirring too vigorously.
+- Fold the dry ingredients into the egg mixture with a rubber spatula or by holding the whisk attachment by hand, being careful not to deflate the egg mixture by stirring too vigorously.

 - Once there are no more dry bits visible, fold in the melted butter.
 I have found that it is helpful to tip the mixing bowl frequently to make sure all the butter is incorporated and hasn't all sunk to the bottom.

 Baking the Loaf

 - Once the butter is fully incorporated, pour the batter into the prepared loaf tin.